 Since 2015 and prior to opening The Prisoner Wine Co in the Napa Valley, The Makery Experience was held in select cities domestically including Brooklyn, Denver and Los Angeles.
 These one-night events featured local craftspeople and their stories – combined with music, food and wines from The Prisoner Wine Co.

 Long known for its creative packaging, each bottle seems to outdo the next when it comes to visual appeal.
 Take for instance the Syndrome Rosé – part of the label is a zip tie, yes, you read that correctly.
 Employees zip tie each of the bottles before presenting it to guests.
 And every zip tie is printed with the word Syndrome.
 The 2017 The Prisoner Wine Co Napa Valley Syndrome is an unusual blend of Syrah, Grenache and a splash of Pinot Noir.
 This wine is only served at the tasting room.
-Pink in the glass shows notes of strawberry, rhubarb and a minerality nuance on the bouquet.
-Very well balanced on the palate with nice acidity – this wine drinks quite easily.
-Offers flavors of not overly ripe strawberry and watermelon – this is a flavor similar to the part of a watermelon containing the flesh between the rind and the riper inner core.
+Pink in the glass it shows notes of strawberry, rhubarb and a minerality nuance on the bouquet.
+It is very well balanced on the palate with bright acidity; this wine drinks quite easily by itself.
+It offers flavors of not overly ripe strawberry and watermelon – this is a flavor similar to the part of a watermelon containing the flesh between the rind and the riper inner core.
 This wine is vibrant and lively across the palate.
-Drinks very well by itself.

 The 2016 The Prisoner Wine Co Blindfold is a unique white varietal blend of Chenin Blanc, Roussane and Viognier.
-Darker yellow in the glass shows aromas of citrus blossom, ripe pear and melon.
-There is a noticeable sweet aromatic core throughout the bouquet – including notes of honeysuckle.
-Full flavored but not heavy – however it does show some phenolic grip across the palate.
-A hint of orange or mandarin flavor, especially towards the finish.
+Darker yellow in the glass it reveals aromas of citrus blossom, ripe pear and melon.
+There is a noticeable sweet aromatic core throughout the bouquet including notes of honeysuckle.
+It is full flavored but not heavy, however it does show some phenolic grip across the palate.
+There is a hint of orange or mandarin flavor, especially towards the finish.

 After one is exposed to the variety of creative labeling from The Prisoner Wine Co wines, one may start looking at the world a bit differently and wondering what the limits are for wine labeling creativity.
 Everything becomes a potential label, toilet paper, wire, random images of animal heads, household utensils – oh the list goes on.